 So what was the highlight of the entire trip for you?

 Definitely Havana.
 This kind of experience for a group gets to the roots and core of a country’s history, and it ticks so many different boxes.
-You obviously get to stay at a beautiful property, too.
-I never want any of my groups to feel like they’re having a sterilized experience.
+You obviously get to stay at a beautiful property, too. we never want any of our groups to feel like they’re having a sterilized experience.
 There still has to be an element of getting a sense of place and its culture, and where the group is able to interact with people.
 So providing those experiences is really what my job is about.
-I always say I haven’t done my job if I haven’t given them an experience that they couldn’t have had on their own.
-So my job is to create experiences that they can’t have as an independent traveller.
+We always say we haven’t done our job if we haven’t given them an experience that they couldn’t have had on their own.
+So our job is to create experiences that they can’t have as an independent traveller.